In the Beginning: Graphic Touchscreen Point of Sale

-In 1977, ten full years before I began doing business as ViewTouch, I began the process of developing `POS' software for the restaurants which I had built and operated in Norfolk, Virginia and in Syracuse, New York.
+In 1977, ten full years before I began doing business as ViewTouch, I began the process of developing `PoS' software for the restaurants which I had built and operated in Norfolk, Virginia and in Syracuse, New York.
 I had purchased one of the first Apple ][ computers in 1977 and began writing software to create a longer lasting and more useful result (i.e., a historical context) from the end-of-day transaction summaries that the first electronic cash registers produced on a paper tape at 'Z Out'.

 It was in 1979 that the failure of the very expensive motherboard in that DTS electronic cash register led me to replace it with the Apple ][.
-I had only to extend the programming I had already done to analyse transactions to allow the Apple ][ to also record the transactions and print the relevant details of each transaction in the kitchen to create the world's first restaurant POS software.
+I had only to extend the programming I had already done to analyse transactions to allow the Apple ][ to also record the transactions and print the relevant details of each transaction in the kitchen to create the world's first restaurant PoS software.

 In late 1983 I sold my restaurants, moved to Oregon and began doing business there in early 1984, first as Order Entry Programming, then briefly in 1986 as VideoTouch, and finally in January of 1987 as ViewTouch.
-In 1986, I hired Nick Colley to do the C programming to complement and bring to life the color bitmapped touchscreen GUI that I was developing.
+In 1986, I hired Nick Colley to do the programming in the C language to complement and bring to life the color bitmapped touchscreen GUI that I was developing.
 The result was the world's first colorgraphic touchscreen point of sale computer.
 We used the revolutionary Atari ST 520, the only computer up to the job at the time.
 More about that later...

 --- Gene Mosher

-Postscript: I have often been asked if I am Jewish and no, I am not.
+PoStscript: I have often been asked if I am Jewish and no, I am not.
 My surname (i.e.,family name), Mosher, is not a Jewish surname.
-Mosher is one of several 400-year-old American spellings of the 16th century Moger family of Cucklington, Somersetshire, England, of whom I am a descendant.
+Mosher is one of several 400-year-old Americanized spellings of the 16th century Moger family of Cucklington, Somersetshire, England, of whom I am a descendant.
 Nicholas Moger/Mosher, a son of French Huguenots, and other Huguenots immigrated from England to Tiverton, Rhode Island in 1638.

-one of the very first Apple ][
+October of 1977 I purchased one of the very first Apple ][

 computers (Apple Two) from Bob Person at The Computer Store in

-Mall in Virginia Beach.
+Lynnhaven Mall in Virginia Beach.
 The Apple ][ had first been

-the West Coast Computer Faire in April of 1977 and had been generally
+introduced at the West Coast Computer Faire in April of 1977 and had been generally

 available since about August.
 I had to take out a bank loan

-$1,800 to buy it.
+for $1,800 to buy it.
 By the time it was equipped for a satisfying

 home computer experience it would represent a $5,000 investment.